Clinical Psychology Ph.D. Program

 Graduate School: Psy.D., Baylor University, 1984

 Thank you for your interest in the UT Southwestern Medical Center Clinical Psychology Doctoral Program.
 Our graduate program includes an affiliated Predoctoral Internship Program.
 Both programs are separately accredited by the American Psychological Association.

 I want to highlight the unique aspects of our training programs.
-Because we are located in a medical university center, we provide a wide variety of both clinical and research experiences, with access to diverse psychiatric and medical populations.
+Because we are located in a university medical center, we provide a wide variety of both clinical and research experiences, with access to diverse psychiatric and medical populations.
 In addition to the large on-campus faculty, we have an extensive volunteer faculty in the community who provide training and supervision of our graduate students and predoctoral interns.

-2. 100 percent internship match every year that the program has been in existence;
+- 100 percent internship match every year